Gunavarthan/TicTacToe/README.md

 - Navigate to the Online Mode section.
 - Connect with players online and engage in real-time gameplay.
 - Use of QR code / Room ID to connect to a session.
+- The online Mode can be accessed by recreating the database

 ### Other Instructions
 - Ensure your internet connection is active for Online Mode.